Does mobile banking and travel while avoiding the outrageous fees banks charge sound good to you?

 Too many features

 Revolut has a lot of features that can seem attractive at first.
-However, many users expressed their dissatisfaction that many of the features (like international transfers and crypto exchange) are not what is needed.
+However, many users expressed their dissatisfaction that many of the features (like international transfers) are not what is needed.

 Long verification time